google/data-layer-helper/README.md

 ```

 This helper object will listen for new messages on the given dataLayer.
 Each new message will be
-merged into the helper's "abstract data model".
+merged into the helper's **"abstract data model"**.
 This internal model object holds the most recent
 value for all keys which have been set on messages processed by the helper.

 You can retrieve values from the data model by using the helper's get() method: